 Using the MetaData Export Wizard, you can export the entire .dm1 file or an individual model to an .xsd or an .xmi file.
 This function makes assumptions about how the model elements map to the xsd elements but gives you some control over the export parameters.
-For more information, see Exporting Metadata for a Particular Model and Exporting Metadata for all Models and Submodels.
+For more information, see Exporting Metadata for all Models and Submodels.